Luet-lab/luet-lab.github.io/content/en/docs/Concepts/Overview/repositories.md

 ```

+### Repositories type

+There are 3 types of repositories supported by luet: `disk`, `http`, `docker`.

+#### `disk`

+It is a repository which is merely a local folder in your system.
+When creating a repository and specifying ```--output```, `luet` expects a local path to the system where to store the generated metadata.

+#### `http`

+It is a repository type which is hosted behind a webserver.
+When creating a repository and specifying ```--output```, `luet` expects a local path to the system where to store the generated metadata, similarly to the `disk` repository type.
+Luet is not handling any file upload.
+The `http` repository type gains meaning when being used from the client, where the repository source must be specified

+#### `docker`

+When specifying the `docker` repository type, `luet` will generate final images from the build results and upload them to the docker reference specified with ```--output```.
+The images contains the artifact output from the build result, and they are tagged accordingly to their package name.
+A single image reference needs to be passed, all the packages will be pushed in a single image but with different tags.

 ## Notes

 - The tree of definition being used to build the repository, and the package directories must **not** be symlinks.